fluffy/blinky/design.md

  ## Timers

-system clock or RefIn drives main 32 bit coutner with overlofow to 16 bit
+system clock or RefIn drives main 32 bit counter with overflow to 16 bit

-ExtIn drives aux 32 bit coutner with 16 bit overflow.
+ExtIn drives aux 32 bit counter with 16 bit overflow.

 Main and aux count at 10 Mhz and wrap ever second.

 Every timer can capture syncMon to provide sync of counters.
-Probaly don't need for the secondary counter for main and aux
+Probably don't need for the secondary counter for main and aux

 Main and Aux can capture
  SyncMon, SyncIn, GpsIn

-Main and Aux can genrate SyncOut
+Main and Aux can generate SyncOut

 Display TImer drives LED and sync to main or aux rollover
 * does this need to capture syncMon ???